-In the afternoon, mix the second 8.3 oz. bottle of Miralax or Gavilax with 64 ounces of orange, green or yellow Gatorade, Propel Water, Vitamin Water or coconut water.
+In the afternoon, mix the second 8.3 oz. bottle of Miralax or Gavilax with 64 ounces of orange, green or yellow Gatorade, Propel Water, Vitamin Water, coconut water or Smart Water.

 (You may mix solution ONE HOUR before and chill in the refrigerator.)